westerncapelabs/docker-django-bootstrap/README.md

 ### Gunicorn
 Gunicorn is run with some basic configuration:
 * Runs WSGI app defined in `APP_MODULE` environment variable
-* Starts workers under the `django` user and group
+* Starts workers under the `gunicorn` user and group
 * Listens on a Unix socket at `/var/run/gunicorn/gunicorn.sock`
 * Access logs can be logged to stderr by setting the `GUNICORN_ACCESS_LOGS` environment variable to a non-empty value.